Covariance Matrix Adaptation Evolution Strategy (CMAES)

 References

-See the lightweight implementation of CMA-ES from cyberagent.ai: https://github.com/CyberAgentAILab/cmaes
+See one lightweight Python implementation of CMA-ES from cyberagent.ai: https://github.com/CyberAgentAILab/cmaes